 Reading can feed the imagination.
 When I read, my mind travels through time, around the world, and connects me with the extraordinary.
 I find a comfortable spot that is well lit and often secluded.
 I chat with people who also enjoy reading, and they suggest what I should read next, and we often swap books.
 For me, reading is part of daily life—nothing extraordinary.
 I love reading and it provides with me an escape along with emotional and intellectual growth, and it brings me pleasure.

 As a teacher, I shared my love of reading with my students and tried to inspire and encourage them to read more.
 This was not always as easy as it sounds.
-I set aside time for in-class reading; wrote grants for accessible and relevant titles to build my classroom library; provided opportunities for my students to preview, share, and talk about books; but I still struggled with motivating some of my students to read.
-I am also painfully aware of how difficult the task can be for students who struggle with attention deficit, distractibility, reading disabilities and a host of other problems that students can face.
+I set aside time for in-class reading; wrote grants for accessible and relevant titles to build my classroom library; and provided opportunities for my students to preview, share, and talk about books.
+Yet I still struggled with motivating some of my students to read.
+I am also painfully aware of how difficult the task can be for students who struggle with attention deficit, distractibility, reading disabilities, and a host of other challenges.

 Once you’ve set the stage with an environment conducive to reading, here are some guidelines you can share with students:

-- Answer questions related to your reading.
-Let students choose from a set of universal summary questions that help them reflect on their reading in different ways.
+- Answer questions related to your reading: Let students choose from a set of universal summary questions that help them reflect on their reading in different ways.
 (You can start with these Notice & Note Signposts).

 - Keep trying!
-Help them understand the power of ongoing effort and practice in building reading muscle and achieving their goals.
+Help them understand the power of ongoing effort and practice in building reading muscles and achieving their goals.

 Be the first to read the latest from Shaped.